-There are no place-name submissions in 2012-2013 from some countries with active Antarctic programmes and that have submitted names in the past, including Australia, Chile, China, France, India, Korea, Norway, Russia and others.
+There are no place-name submissions in 2012-2013 from some countries with active Antarctic programmes and that have submitted names in the past, including Australia, Chile, China, France, India, Norway, Russia and others.
 It is not known to what extent this is due to lack of naming activity, or failure to submit new national place names to the CGA.
 It is critical for the continued success of the CGA that National Naming Authorities submit any new names to the CGA.

 Multiple names for the same feature remains a problem - there are about 37,000 names for 19,000 features in the CGA, showing an average of nearly two names per feature.
-The problem is much worse in places like the South Shetland Islands where many features have three or four names.
+The problem is much worse in places like the

+South Shetland Islands where many features have three or four names.
 The CGA unique identifier aims to reduce confusion by grouping together names for the same feature.
 Delegates are requested to encourage their National Naming Authorities to use the CGA to check for existing names for features proposed for naming, to avoid further duplication and confusion.

 The SCAR Composite Gazetteer of Antarctica is a key product for SCAGI that is widely used by the Antarctic community.
 It has for many years been managed by Roberto Cervellati and Chiara Ramorino, of the Italian National Antarctic Research Programme (PNRA).
 Both Cervellati and Ramorino have done outstanding work on the CGA, but are both now retired and wish to step back from this role.
-There is uncertainty about whether PNRA Italy is able to continue to manage the CGA and the identity of successor staff.
-This needs to be resolved soon to ensure continued provision of this important SCAR product.
+At the SCAR SCAGI meeting on 23 August 2014, Roberto Cervellati will hand over this role to Carlo Baroni (University of Pisa).
+SCAGI would like to thank Roberto Cervellati and Chiara Ramorino for many years of service to SCAR and PNRA Italy for their continued support of the CGA.

-1.3 SCAR Map Catalogue http://data.aad.gov.au/aadc/mapcat/
+1.3 SCAR Map Catalogue - http://data.aad.gov.au/aadc/mapcat/

-This is compiled and maintained by the Australian Antarctic Division Data Centre (Henk Brolsma henk.brolsma@aad.gov.au).

-It contains entries for over 6200 maps from 26 countries, of which about 950 are digital maps from five countries (up from 3640 hard copy maps and 698 digital maps on 1 June 2009).
+This is compiled and maintained by the Australian Antarctic Division Data Centre: (Ursula Harris: Ursula.Harris@aad.gov.au).
+It contains entries for over 6200 maps from 26 countries, of which about 950 are digital maps from five countries (up from 3640 hard copy maps and 698 digital maps in 5 years since 1 June 2009).